 Once you have approved the concept designs, the architect will engage a surveyor to draw up a feature survey of the property and its surroundings, which allows them to complete the town planning drawings.

-At this stage you may need to nominate building materials and finishes.
+At this stage, you may need to nominate building materials and finishes.

 Once you have an approved development application or planning permit the architect will then draft working drawings which, when combined with the engineering, structural and civil engineering drawings, enable you to obtain a building permit and all important construction quotes.

-These drawings are very detailed, illustrating all dimensions, levels, ceiling heights, window and door locations, material finishes, plumbing, fireplaces where required and the exact location of the hot water service and heating and cooling systems.
+These drawings are very detailed, illustrating all dimensions, levels, ceiling heights, window and door locations, material finishes, plumbing, fireplaces required and the exact location of the hot water service and heating and cooling systems.

 Your builder will use these working drawings to help establish his cost estimates.

-Before your architect designs your proposed project, remember that it is essential to understand the requirements for development in your municipality as these will impact on your plans.
+Before your architect designs your proposed project, remember that it is essential to understand the requirements for development in your municipality as these will impact your plans.

-As discussed in part six of our development series, planning guidelines vary from council to council and from state to state.
+Note: As discussed in part six of our development series, planning guidelines vary from council to council and from state to state.

-It’s easy to obtain of a copy of your local council’s development specifications and you should carefully read through them before forking out for any design work to ensure it will meet their requirements and be appropriate for the area your development is in.
+It’s easy to obtain a copy of your local council’s development specifications and you should carefully read through them before forking out for any design work to ensure it will meet their requirements and be appropriate for the area your development is in.

 Your architect must take all of the council’s regulations into account when assessing the site, allowing for any unusual shapes or obstructions which may restrict your development.